lurodrigo/lurodrigo.github.io/_posts/2017-05-29-symbolic-computation-R-2-4.md

   as.character.symbolic = function(f) glue(f%@%"repr", x = "x")
 ```

 Now representing function composition becomes trivial.
-If, for instance, `f%@%"repr"` is `1*{x}^2 + exp({x})`, the line `glue(f%@%"repr", x = "sin(x)")` will give the representation of this function composed with the sine function.
+If, for instance, `f%@%"repr"` is `1*{x}^2 + exp({x})`, the line `glue(f%@%"repr", x = "sin(x)")` will give the representation of the composition of itself with the sine function.

-Second problem: there's no operator, defined as an R generic function, natural enough to use as a composition operator, there's no <code>°</code> operator.
+Second problem: there's no operator, defined as an R generic function, natural enough to use as a composition operator.
+There's no <code>°</code> operator.
 It seems defining a `Compose` function is the best we can do.
 Or not!
 It'd be great if we could compose functions by nesting them, such as `Log(Sin)`.
 Is it possible?
 Yes, it is!

 To do that we need to make quite deep changes to `symbolic()` nonetheless.
 Currently, it simply preserves the function f, passed as parameter, as is.
 We can do better.
 We can construct a new function, g, from it, such that g(x) equals f(x) when the argument is numeric, but g(x) returns a function composition when x is, itself, a symbolic function.
 For instance, `Log(4)` is evaluated as a number, but `Log(Sin)` is interpreted as a function composition.

-It's quite inconvenient but, to do that, we are going to need the variable or auxiliary function (`Mono`, `Exp`, etc) that generates its functions.
+It's quite inconvenient but, to do that, we need the variable or auxiliary function (`Mono`, `Exp`, etc) that generates the functions.
 To store it, one more argument to `symbolic()` will be needed, which we'll call `this`.
 Naturally, we'll need to add a `this` parameter to the calls to `symbolic()` on the functions we've already defined.

 The new code for `symbolic()` and the code for `Compose()` can be found below.
-Their operation is quite sophisticated, so I recommend that you spend a little time testing it and figurind out what's happening on the execution.
+Their operation is quite sophisticated, so I recommend that you spend a little time testing it and figuring out what's happening on the execution.

 ``` r
 symbolic = function(f, repr, df, type, this, params = list(), inverse = NULL) {